Dense Breast Tissue: How It Affects Early Detection and Your Risk of Getting Breast Cancer

 Who reads your mammogram?
 It matters.

-“Women need to know how important it is to have a breast-focused radiologist interpret their mammogram,” Dr. Majidi said.
+“Women need to know how important it is to have a breast-focused radiologist interpret their mammogram,” said Shadie Majidi, MD, a radiologist and section chief of Breast Imaging for the Froedtert & MCW health network.
 “It can make a big difference in detecting cancer as early as possible, and we know that early detection of breast cancer can save lives.”